DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 - Run a Data Analysis job following the GNPS data analysis 2.0 workflow.
 Important: the molecular networks will be generated from the .MGF file export with MZmine2 or Optimus, and MS-Cluster will not be used.
 See GNPS documentation https://bix-lab.ucsd.edu/display/Public/GNPS+data+analysis+workflow+2.0 and video tutorials for how to use GNPS https://www.youtube.com/channel/UCufTdDIUPjfoN604Igv_29g/videos
 - Import your molecular networks in Cytoscape following GNPS documentation https://bix-lab.ucsd.edu/display/Public/Molecular+Networking+Documentation
 - In Cytoscape, import the output table of the Jupyter notebook (features_quantification_matrix_transposed_with_significant_correlation_pvalue_corrected.csv) into your molecular networks.
-- In Cytoscape, use the Select function to select the nodes with significant bioactivity.
+- In Cytoscape, use the Select function to select the nodes with significant bioactivity (typical threshold would r2 > 0.8 and p-value < -0.02).
-- In Cytoscape, bypass the style of these nodes as needed.
+- In Cytoscape, bypass the style of these nodes as needed (the node size or node shape can be used to visualize).
+Piechart diagrams can be used to display the distribution of an ion accross samples.

 ## Troubleshooting
-- If there is an error, make sure your input file are similar as the template provided on GitHub. https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES
+- If there is an error, make sure your input file are similar as the templates provided on GitHub. https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/tree/master/TEMPLATE_FILES
 - Rerun the workflow.
-Try eventually with a template file.
+Try eventually with a template file to verify that the notebook is not corrupted.
+- If there is still an error, download a fresh notebook and retry.
-- If an error is still showing.
+- If an error is still showing up.
 Please raise an issue in GitHub and we will look into this.